Klickitat County, Washington: Government and politics

-Klickitat is located in Washington's 4th congressional district, which has a Cook Partisan Voting Index of R+11 and has been represented by Republican Dan Newhouse since 2023.
-In state government the county is part of the fourteenth district and is represented by representative Gina Mosbrucker (R) and Chris Corry (R) in the Washington House of Representatives and Curtis King (R) in the Washington State Senate.
+Klickitat is located in Washington's 4th congressional district, which has a Cook Partisan Voting Index of R+11 and has been represented by Republican Dan Newhouse since 2015.
+In state government, the county is part of the 14th district, represented by Gina Mosbrucker and Chris Corry in the Washington House of Representatives and Curtis King in the Washington State Senate.

-In Presidential elections Klickitat is something of a swing county.
+In presidential elections, Klickitat County has trended Republican in recent years.
 In 1988 Michael Dukakis narrowly won the county with 49.15% of the vote.
 Richard Nixon (1960, 1972), Ronald Reagan, Bill Clinton, and George W. Bush all won the county twice.
 In 2008 Democrat Barack Obama won Klickitat County over Republican John McCain by only 21 votes or percentage wise 48.85% to 48.64%.
 In 2012 Republican candidate Mitt Romney won the county by a greater margin than in the previous election, with 51.74% of the vote compared to President Obama's 44.75%, and Donald Trump doubled Romney's margin in 2016.